 The Right Tire for the Season

-- Summer tires are designed to perform best in warm weather conditions.
-Summer tires should be removed when ambient temperatures are consistently below 7 degree.
+- Summer tires are just the opposite, they perform best in warm weather and should be removed if it’s consistently below 7 degrees.

 tire season graph